stadium-software/popups/README.md

 # Version
 3.0 - Simplified setup; added script for header, callback script on close; added close on escape keypress; added closer icon

-3.1 Simplified the CSS and made the default size of the popupcloser larger
+3.1 Simplified the CSS, made the default size of the popup closer icon larger and allowed for the changing of the icon colour using a variable

 # Application Setup
 1. Check the *Enable Style Sheet* checkbox in the application properties